ryderbelserion/Shopkeepers/README.md

 Shopkeepers [![Build Status](https://github.com/Shopkeepers/Shopkeepers/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/Shopkeepers/Shopkeepers/actions/workflows/build.yml)
 ===========

-Shopkeepers is a Bukkit plugin which allows you to set up custom villager shopkeepers that sell exactly what you want them to sell and for what price.
+Shopkeepers is a Bukkit/[Spigot](https://www.spigotmc.org/wiki/spigot/) plugin that allows you to set up custom villager shopkeepers that sell exactly what you want them to sell and for what price.
 You can set up admin shops, which have infinite supply, and you can also set up player shops, which pull supply from a container.

 **BukkitDev Page**: https://dev.bukkit.org/projects/shopkeepers